2020–2022 catalytic converter theft ring: Further aftermath

 A superseding indictment was unsealed on March 20, 2024, charging Tinu and Navin's mother, father and older brother, Anita, Nirmal and Michael Khanna respectively, with conspiracy to transport stolen catalytic converters from California to New Jersey.
 The case alleged that, after Tinu and Navin were arrested, Anita, Nirmal and Michael continued buying and selling stolen catalytic converters under DG Auto Parts.
 The case also alleged that they sold the PRP metals to employees of a New Jersey metal refinery, including Alfredo Mejia and Vishnu Chintaman, via a broker, Ricky Vega, and that they knew the catalytic converters that the metals came from were stolen.
 All of their cases remain pending as of July 2025.

 Tou Vang was sentenced to 12 years imprisonment on May 6, 2025.

-Navin Khanna pleaded guilty to one count of conspiracy to receive, possess, and transport of stolen goods over state lines and five counts of money laundering in July 2025.
-His sentencing is unscheduled as of July 21, though it will be transferred to the Eastern District of California, where charges against him are still pending as of that month.
+Navin Khanna pleaded guilty in the Northern District of Oaklahoma to one count of conspiracy to receive, possess, and transport of stolen goods over state lines and five counts of money laundering in July 2025.
+His case was transferred to the Eastern District of California, where he pleaded guilty to conspiracy to transport stolen property over state lines, conspiracy to commit promotional money laundering and interstate transportation of stolen property on February 27, 2026.
+His sentencing is, as of that date, unscheduled.
 The case of Tinu Khanna remains pending as of July 2025.

 Tyler Curtis signed a plea agreement in October 2025, in which he admitted to conspiracy to commit money laundering.
 He was sentenced to 57 months federal imprisonment followed by three years supervised release on September 1, 2025.
 He also agreed to forfeit $3.4 million in cash, $212,000 in funds seized from bank accounts and two vehicles.
 His sentencing on state charges was scheduled for September 30.